pluginkollektiv/antispam-bee/readme.txt

 * Trust approved commenters.
 * Trust commenters with a Gravatar.
 * Consider the comment time.
+* Allow comments only in a certain language.
+* Block or allow commenters from certain countries.
 * Treat BBCode as spam.
 * Validate the IP address of commenters.
 * Use regular expressions.